cloudbees-oss/juxr/README.md

 cargo install juxr
 ```

+*NOTE:* Unsigned binaries built by GitHub Actions are provided for convenience and are available in [Releases](https://github.com/cloudbees-oss/juxr/releases).
+The recommended installation path is to build from source using `cargo install juxr`.

 ## Extract reports over Standard I/O

 > As a developer, I have some tests running in a temporary Kubernetes pod and I need to exract the test results and any associated [attachments](https://plugins.jenkins.io/junit-attachments/)